Journal quality

 How it is calculated

-Source Normalised Impact per Paper (SNIP) is:
+Source Normalised Impact per Paper (SNIP) is used for Scopus journals.

 Use when